evaluation-tools/.github/profile/README.md

 ## Evaluation at the Forefront

+We are an independent research group working mainly based on funding + any revenue we create.
 The mission is to bring sustainable, well-maintained safety and evaluation practices to AI practitioners to ensure that we know what our powerful AI systems are capable of.

 ## Research Artifacts
 ### Tools